LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/message/README.md

 * What should the return type be?

-If you're stuck, I've written the answers at the bottom of this very long page.
-Scroll down.
+If you're stuck, I've written the answers below.

- |

- |

-\ /

- V
+Warning!

+Spoiler Alert!

+Don't look until you're actually stuck!

 Answers:
 * 3 parameters